simi/omniauth-facebook/README.md

 end
 ```

+### Per-Request Options

-*NB.* If you want to set the `display` format on a per-request basis, you can just pass it to the OmniAuth request phase URL, for example: `/auth/facebook?display=popup`.
+If you want to set the `display` format on a per-request basis, you can just pass it to the OmniAuth request phase URL, for example: `/auth/facebook?display=popup`.

 You can also pass through a `state` param which will be passed along to the callback url.

+### Custom Callback URL/Path

+You can set a custom `callback_url` or `callback_path` option to override the default value.
+See [OmniAuth::Strategy#callback_url](https://github.com/intridea/omniauth/blob/master/lib/omniauth/strategy.rb#L387) for more details on the default.

 ## Authentication Hash